MaxLu2002/AWS_Test_ENV_Modulize_Terraform/readme.md

 This guide outlines the steps to configure and deploy Terraform scripts for creating your AWS environment.

+*Note: The commands provided are tailored for PowerShell.*
+*Configuration example below: 1 VPC, 1 public subnet, 1 private subnet, and 2 EC2 instances per region.
+You can adjust the number of resources as needed by modifying the variables in `terraform.tfvars`.*

 ![Architecture Diagram](./image/architecture.png)

-*Note: The commands provided are tailored for PowerShell.*

 ## Prerequisites